itsgox/itsgox/README.md

 ### About NotifyMe

-**NotifyMe** is a Discord Bot that allows allows receiving YouTube, Twitch and Kick.com notifications inside of Discord!
+**NotifyMe** is a Discord Bot that allows allows receiving YouTube, TikTok, Twitch and Kick.com notifications inside of Discord!

 I decided to build this Discord Bot, because I felt like there wasn't a good notifications bot available, that not only was easy-to-use, but also had enough free channels, so here we are!